Jim McKeever: Inter-county

 1955 proved to be a turning point for Derry as they reached their first Ulster Senior Championship final in 34 years.
 They were beaten by Cavan by three points, and reached the decider again two years later, only to be beaten by two points to Tyrone.
 Before the 1958 Championship, Derry played in the inaugural Wembley Tournament (an exhibition competition to allow Irish emigrants in England a chance to see Gaelic football) in Wembley Stadium in London, England.
 They beat reigning Ulster Champions Tyrone in a play-off to decide who would go to the tournament, but were defeated by Galway in the tournament itself.
 In 1958, McKeever captained Derry to the county's first ever Ulster Senior Championship success, beating Down in the final by four points (1–11 to 2–04).
 He said in a 1993 book that the team had been together for three or four years and "when you get to a final for the third time it is time to win it".
 On 24 August, Derry caused one of the biggest shocks in the history of Gaelic football when the first-time Ulster champions beat Kerry in the All-Ireland semi-final 2-06 to 2–05.
 They met Dublin in that year's All-Ireland final and, despite McKeever being "by far and away the outstanding player on view", Derry were defeated.
 It has been claimed a series of poor refereeing decisions in that game cost Derry greatly, but McKeever himself refuses to make any excuses saying in a 2002 interview, "It was an exceptionally good Dublin team".
-For his performances in the 1958 Championship, he was awarded with the inaugural Texaco Footballer of the Year award.
+For his performances in the 1958 Championship, he was awarded the inaugural Texaco Footballer of the Year award.
 Along with Meath's Colm O'Rourke in 1991, he is the only player who has won the award, despite not being part of that year's All-Ireland winning team.
 His brother Dennis also played for Derry and was alongside Jim in the 1958 team.